thlorenz/nad/README.md

-# nodeaddon-debug
+# nad

-Demoing how to develop a node addon with help of Xcode to support debugging and navigating the code base.
+Node Addon Developer, a tool to inject your addon code into a copy of the node codebase in order to integrate with IDEs and debuggers easily.

 ```js
 // TODO